demerzel3/angular-layout/README.md

 extensively.
 Please provide feedback if you notice a bug or misbehavior, and, anyway, **use at your own peril.**

-The main target of this library are mobile devices and modern browsers, old versions of IE are not taken into account at the current stage of development.

 Installation
 ------------